haikalbill/webappsec_fa/README.md

 1. Added a login and signup page where username and password need to be enter.

 2. Securing Password-Based Authentication
-- The password complexity are set Numbers + Lowercase Letters + Uppercase letters + at least 8 characters by using regex signup.php
+- The password complexity are set Numbers + Lowercase Letters + Uppercase letters + at least 8 characters by using regex
 ````
 var usernameRegex = /^[a-zA-Z0-9]+$/;
         if (!usernameRegex.test(username)) {